snarelord/email-promo-sender/README.md

 # Email Promo Sender

 A Node.js application to email music promo to DJs.
-The app reads email addresses from a `recipients.json` file and sends an email to each recipient with a specified link to music hosted on Dropbox.
+The program reads email addresses from a `recipients.json` file and sends an email to each recipient with a specified link to music hosted on Dropbox.
 This was created to make my life easier.

 ## Features